Miserlou/Karla/README.md

 ## A Game of Pen and Paper Espionage
 ### By Rich Jones

+_TL;DR: Karla vs. Smiley is a realistic spy RPG where players will need to solve puzzles and deceive each other._

-_**Smiley vs. Karla**_ is a role-playing game for 3 to 5 players set in the world of Cold War spy novels by John Le Carré.
+_**Smiley vs. Karla**_ is an espionage role-playing game for 3 to 5 players set in the world of John Le Carré's cold war spy novels.

 The game is a bit different than other role playing game in that there is far less focus on chaotic fantastical combat and far more focus on investigation, intrigue and deception.